 It is well known that misspecification of ISS when fitting compositional data can lead to biased results in assessment model predictions (e.g., Stewart and Monnahan 2017, Xu et al. 2020).
 Here, we show for gadids that the ISS for some stocks and years when adding additional uncertainty as compared to the base case could be as small as 21% of the base case ISS, as small as 41% of the base case for flatfish, and as small as 61% of the base case for rockfish.
-Without these additional sources of uncertainty taken into account, using the bootstrap procedure would result in ISS that are larger than what they should be.
-While we did not investigate implications to specific SCAA model outcomes, it can be inferred that reductions of ISS on this scale would have downstream effects on model predictions and the associated uncertainty.
-We note that these sources of uncertainty would not be contained only to fishery-independent sources, like evaluated here, but would also be inherent to age collections for fishery-dependent sources as well.
-The functions to bootstrap age composition data to determine ISS for fishery-dependent sources are currently being developed.
-Future investigations into the impacts of adding ageing error and growth variability into ISS estimation on SCAA model results should also include fishery-dependent ISS implications as well.
+Without these additional sources of uncertainty taken into account, using the bootstrap procedure would inflate the ISS.
+While we did not investigate implications to specific SCAA model outcomes, we can infer that reductions of ISS of this scale will have downstream effects on model predictions and associated uncertainty.
+We note that these sources of uncertainty would not be contained only to fishery-independent sources, like evaluated here, but would also be inherent to age collections from fishery-dependent sources as well.
+The functions to bootstrap age composition data to determine ISS for fishery-dependent sources are currently under development.
+Future investigations into the impacts of adding ageing error and growth variability into ISS estimation on SCAA model results should also include fishery-dependent ISS implications.
 These investigations should also include data weighting methods that allow for adjustment to weighting between the data sources integrated, for example using the methods presented in Francis (2011) and Thorson et al. (2017).
-We note, that while these methods can adjust the relative influence of composition data on SCAA model results, the starting point of ISS matters.
-In theory one might hypothesize that these methods can overcome misspecification of ISS, however, in practice SCAA model results can be sensitive to the starting values of ISS.
+We note that while these methods can adjust the relative influence of composition data on SCAA model results, the initial ISS matters.
+In theory these re-weighting methods can overcome misspecification of ISS, however, in practice SCAA model results can be sensitive to the starting values of ISS.
 This implication points to the importance of using length and age composition ISS that adequately include the sources of uncertainty common to age and length composition data.